Franz-Josef-Danner/tracking/README.md

    install the folder as an add-on via *Edit → Preferences → Add-ons → Install...*.

-When installed as an add-on, a panel named **Tracking Cycle** appears in the Movie Clip Editor.
-It shows the current status string as well as the processed frame number out of the total scene range.
-Heavy operations like feature detection or auto tracking run synchronously and may block the UI momentarily, so the status text helps indicate progress.
+When installed as an add-on, a single panel named **Tracking Cycle** appears in the Movie Clip Editor.
+It provides only the minimum marker count input, a progress label showing the current frame out of the total, and a button to start the cycle.
+Heavy operations like feature detection and auto tracking run synchronously and may temporarily block Blender's UI, so the status text helps indicate progress.

-The add-on registers the following operators in the Movie Clip Editor and prints diagnostic information in the console:
+The following operators are registered for internal use and can also be called via Blender's operator search:

 - **Start Tracking Cycle** – iteratively searches for frames with few markers, detects new features and tracks them forward.
 - **Delete Short Tracks with Prefix** – removes all tracking tracks starting with `TRACK_` that are shorter than 25 frames.
 - **Clear RAM Cache** – reloads the current clip to free memory.